facebook/ThreatExchange/hasher-matcher-actioner/CONTRIBUTING.md

     Error: error creating EC2 VPC: VpcLimitExceeded: The maximum number of VPCs has been reached.
     ```

+4. **git@github.com: Permission denied (publickey).**
+    If you have not used git within the devcontainer for a while, an ssh cache gets invalidated.
+To refresh it, on your local computer, open a terminal and run `ssh git@github.com`.
+Then run any git command inside the devcontainer terminals.

 ## Building the Docker Lambda Image

-The lambda functions defined for HMA use docker images to hold the code executed by the functions.
+The lambda functions defined for HMA use docker images.
 You will need to build and publish this docker image to a docker registry you own. eg. an AWS ECR repository.

 There is a build script in [`scripts/update_lambda_docker_image.sh`](scripts/update_lambda_docker_image.sh) to help with this.
 This assumes there is an ECR repository already set up with the name `hma-lambda-dev` in your aws account.
 Run the script after providing a `DOCKER_TAG` environment variable.